Experience

 Community Development and Master Planning

-Also in East Greenwich, BSA prepared the Town of East Greenwich Mixed-Use Transit Oriented Development Master Plan as well as a conceptual design for King Street in the National Register Historic District, which integrates Main Street with the waterfront.
+Also in East Greenwich, SFA prepared the Town of East Greenwich Mixed-Use Transit Oriented Development Master Plan as well as a conceptual design for King Street in the National Register Historic District, which integrates Main Street with the waterfront.

-The Providence Preservation Society hired BSA to identify major planning issues for the Promenade Planning District, which runs from Providence Place Mall to Olneyville.
+The Providence Preservation Society hired SFA to identify major planning issues for the Promenade Planning District, which runs from Providence Place Mall to Olneyville.
 The resulting report is intended to be a working document for use by the Providence Preservation Society to facilitate on-going discussion among Promenade District stakeholders.

 Strategic Planning

-BSA is a consultant to non-profit entities, cities, towns and the State of Rhode Island, providing planning and implementation services, management consulting, assessment and strategic planning.
+SFA is a consultant to non-profit entities, cities, towns and the State of Rhode Island, providing planning and implementation services, management consulting, assessment and strategic planning.

-BSA has prepared organizational assessments and strategic plans for a number of non-profit agencies and revitalization programs.
+SFA has prepared organizational assessments and strategic plans for a number of non-profit agencies and revitalization programs.
 The scope of the strategic plans has ranged from development of mission statements to the creation of work programs.
 Small towns such as East Greenwich and Warren have used this process to guide their efforts.
 The end result is a work program with a timetable, responsible parties and funding sources.

 Grant Procurement

-BSA has secured grants from the United States Department of Housing and Urban Development (HUD), Economic Development Administration (EDA), Environmental Protection Agency (EPA), Department of Veterans Affairs (VA) and Department of Energy (DOE).
+SFA has secured grants from the United States Department of Housing and Urban Development (HUD), Economic Development Administration (EDA), Environmental Protection Agency (EPA), Department of Veterans Affairs (VA) and Department of Energy (DOE).
 It has also had success securing numerous state and local grants.